SathyaBhat/sathyasays.com/content/posts/2010-06-11-adobe-flash-player-10-1-now-available-for-windows-linux-os-x.md

 ---
 From [Adobe Flash Team Player blog][1]:

-> I&#8217;m thrilled to announce that Adobe Flash Player 10.1 is now available for Windows, Mac, and Linux operating systems.
+> I'm thrilled to announce that Adobe Flash Player 10.1 is now available for Windows, Mac, and Linux operating systems.
 You can get it [now][2].

 Some nice features: